|Safe Essential Oil Usage With

 For more educational information,

-sign up for our free e-mail blasts at:
+sign up for her free e-mail blasts at:

 The similarity to humans made horses and dogs ideal

 test subjects for essential oil research in the early 1900ís.
 There are more

 case histories and research done on horses and dogs than any other animal.

 Because of the resurgence in aromatherapy today, our other domestic animals such